Gram098/CSE471Proj1/README.md

 # CSE 471 Project 1 By Graham Parker
 The title of the selection I have created is FinalSelection.wav.
+The title of the 15 second Effects Component Shorter Piece I have created is EffectsComponentShorterPiece.wav.

 I am a one person group so my only team member is: Graham Parker.